Fast and robust Bayesian Inference using Gaussian Processes with GPry: Learning strategy

 which is similar to the acquisition functions used in \cite{acquisition_functions_1,acquisition_functions_2}.
 This approximation can be further linearized assuming $\sigma(\ve{x}) \ll 1$ to give $a^\mathrm{lin}_p(\ve x) = \exp[2\mu(\ve x)] \sigma(\ve x)$.

 As discussed in the next section, we found it beneficial to boost the exploratory behaviour of the acquisition function, especially in high dimensions.
-To achieve that, we include a relaxation factor $\zeta \in (0,1]$ multiplying the mean to discourage exploitation.
+To achieve that, we include a relaxation factor $\zeta \in (0,1]$ multiplying the mean to discourage exploitation \final{(similar to what was done in e.g.\ \cite{paper_1})}.
 This yields the final acquisition function:

 which can again be linearized as $a^\mathrm{lin}_p(\ve{x}) = \exp[2\zeta\mu(\ve{x})] [\sigma(\ve{x}) - \sigma_n]\,.$ Notice also that from the $\sigma(\ve{x})$ term we have subtracted a possible uncorrelated noise term proportional to $\sigma_n^2$ in the kernel function (equivalently, a constant term added to the diagonal of the kernel covariance matrix).
 This is because for acquisition purposes we only care about the uncertainty coming from decorrelation from the sampled locations.